txrnqt/QuestNavTxrnqt/README.md

 1. Follow [this](https://medium.com/sidequestvr/how-to-turn-on-developer-mode-for-the-quest-3-509244ccd386) guide to set up "Developer Mode"
 2. Sign into your Meta developer account and download the [Meta Quest Developer Hub (MQDH)](https://developers.meta.com/horizon/develop)
 3. Configure the following settings on your Quest headset:
+	- Enable travel mode ([link](https://www.meta.com/help/quest/articles/in-vr-experiences/oculus-features/travel-mode/) to instructions)
-	- Set the display timeout to 4 hours
+	- Set the display timeout to 4 hours in `Settings > General > Power > Display off`
-	- Enable the following developer settings under `Experimental Settings > Advanced`
+	- Disable WiFi in `Settings > WiFi`
+		- **NOTE:** Be sure to completely turn off WiFi, otherwise the headset will constantly disconnect from the robot network as it tries to look for the internet.
+	- Disable Bluetooth in `Settings > Bluetooth`
-		- Disable guardian for development purposes
+	- Disable the guardian for development purposes `Settings > Advanced > Experimental Settings > Enable custom settings`
 4. Plug the headset into your PC and install the example .apk using MQDH
 	- **NOTE!** The example app team number is hard-coded to 9999